History of Native Americans in the United States: Paleo-India or Lithic stage

 The Clovis culture, a megafauna hunting culture, is primarily identified by use of fluted spear points.
 Artifacts from this culture were first excavated in 1932 near Clovis, New Mexico.
 The Clovis culture ranged over much of North America and also appeared in South America.
 The culture is identified by the distinctive Clovis point, a flaked flint spear-point with a notched flute, by which it was inserted into a shaft.
 Dating of Clovis materials has been by association with animal bones and by the use of carbon dating methods.
 Recent reexaminations of Clovis materials using improved carbon-dating methods produced results of 11,050 and 10,800 radiocarbon years BP (roughly 9100 to 8850 BCE).

 Numerous Paleoindian cultures occupied North America, with some arrayed around the Great Plains and Great Lakes of the modern United States of America and Canada, as well as adjacent areas to the West and Southwest.
-According to the oral histories of many of the indigenous peoples of the Americas, they have been living on this continent since their genesis, described by a wide range of traditional creation stories.
+According to the oral histories of many of the Indigenous peoples of the Americas, they have been living on the continents since their genesis, described by a wide range of traditional creation stories.
 Other tribes have stories that recount migrations across long tracts of land and a great river believed to be the Mississippi River.
-Genetic and linguistic data connect the indigenous people of this continent with ancient northeast Asians.
+Genetic and linguistic data connect the Indigenous people of this continent with ancient northeast Asians.
 Archeological and linguistic data has enabled scholars to discover some of the migrations within the Americas.

 The Folsom tradition was characterized by the use of Folsom points as projectile tips and activities known from kill sites, where slaughter and butchering of bison took place.
 Folsom tools were left behind between 9000 BCE and 8000 BCE.